 One of the things I really liked about Paul is that he uses simplicity as his first approach.
 He finds ways to do things simple rather than complicate them.
-He prefers a more efficient way to use time.
-He really avoids long time consuming methods such as getting sharp edges on a cake.
+Prefers a more efficient way to use time, avoids long time-consuming methods such as getting sharp edges on a cake.

 Speaking of sharp edges, I recently shared my Tip Thursday on Sharp edges.
 I personally learned the method some time back from a comment made by a lady on a cake central forums, but now that I see Paul uses the same method, I think it might be possible that the lady from Cake Central actually learned it from him.
 I’d never know but It was nice to see him do such a great job on sharp edges with such a simple easy method.

-He has not just the simple car or a fab race car, simple wedding or the most elaborate wedding cake.
+He has not just a simple car or a fab race car, a simple wedding or the most elaborate wedding cake.

 The lessons are all detailed so you can get information about the cake sizes, how many servings and how much of the ingredients you need.
 It’s all there which for a newbie is a huge advantage.

 If you are looking to learn a lot of Sugar flowers, there are not many available.
-You will learn the Rose, Peony and some other but the list is not many and Paul does not spend much time doing them in details or emphasize on being botanically correct.
-So if you are a flower enthusiasts like me you may be a bit disappointed.
+You will learn the Rose, Peony and some other but the list is not many and Paul does not spend much time doing them in detail or emphasize being botanically correct.
+So if you are a flower enthusiast like me you may be a bit disappointed.
 Though I think the long list of absolutely stunning cakes makes up for this too.

 If you are new to cake decorating or not – this is a section that will help you with the basics of cake decorating.
 You can learn all the basics such as toting, filling, ganching, getting sharp edges on your cakes and more from a professional for FREE!
 You can check it out here.